First Foundation Bank Review

 at First Foundation Bank

-While the bank’s headquarters are in California, they have 31 locations spread across Florida, Nevada, Texas, Hawaii, and California.
+While the bank’s headquarters are in California, they have 31 locations across Florida, Nevada, Texas, Hawaii, and California.

 It’s also worth mentioning that aside from the branch and online personal banking, First Foundation Bank also offers business checking accounts, private wealth management, and trust services.